Session Isolation

 • Dedicated cloud Android devices per session

-• Full support for Android apps—critical for mobile-first workflows
+• Full support for Android apps, which is critical for mobile-first workflows

 • Centralized dashboard for easy session management